-Antibody levels should not be measured if patients have been treated with IV immune globulin (IVIG) within the previous 6 mo because any detected antibodies are from the IVIG.
+Antibody levels should not be measured if patients have been treated with IV immune globulin (IVIG) within the previous 6 months because any detected antibodies are from the IVIG.

 B-cell and T-cell quantification by flow cytometry is done to exclude other immunodeficiency disorders and to distinguish CVID from X-linked agammaglobulinemia X-linked Agammaglobulinemia X-linked agammaglobulinemia is characterized by low levels or absence of immunoglobulins and absence of B cells, leading to recurrent infections with encapsulated bacteria.
 (See also Overview... read more , multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
 Common manifestations include lytic lesions in bones that cause... read more , and chronic lymphocytic leukemia Chronic Lymphocytic Leukemia (CLL) Chronic lymphocytic leukemia (CLL) is characterized by progressive accumulation of phenotypically mature malignant B lymphocytes.
 Primary sites of disease include peripheral blood, bone marrow... read more ; findings may include low numbers of class-switched memory B cells or CD21+ cells.
-Serum protein electrophoresis is done to screen for monoclonal gammopathies (eg, myeloma), which may be associated with reduced levels of other Ig isotypes.
+Serum protein electrophoresis is done to screen for monoclonal gammopathies (eg, myeloma), which may be associated with reduced levels of other immunoglobulin isotypes.

-Spirometry, CBC, liver function tests, and a basic metabolic panel are recommended yearly to check for associated disorders.
+Spirometry, complete blood count, liver tests, and a basic metabolic panel are recommended yearly to check for associated disorders.
 If lung function changes, CT should be done.

 Because mutations are usually sporadic, screening relatives is not recommended unless there is a significant family history of CVID.